LewkyB/Steganography_Flask/README.md

 Videos from IRC

-Uses pre-commit and black to format the code
+Uses pre-commit with black to format the code and flake8 as the linter
 ## Requirements ##

     flask